nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 - Similarly, `AddCardToTagCommand` will also call `Tag#getUUID()` and add the returned `tagUUID` into `cardToAdd` by calling `Card#addTag(tagUUID)`.

+The sequence diagram below shows how this feature works:
 ![Tag feature](img/TagListSequence.png)

 #### Untag a Card